Alast0rMB/Spring-Data/README.md

 # Spring-Data
-A example of persistence data using Spring JPA
+In this project i tried creating a persistence layer for a simple DB using Spring JPA as base.
+The api that is assosiated with this project is Jersey.